-52 See e.g. judgment in Case T-88/92 Groupement d'achat Édouard Leclerc v Commission

-EU:T:1996:192, paragraphs 125 and seq.

-Court of Justice in the Metro judgment53 (so-called “Metro criteria”) are fulfilled, purely qualitative selective distribution is generally considered to fall outside Article 101(1), as it can be assumed that the restriction of intra- brand competition associated with selective distribution is offset by an improvement in inter-brand quality competition.54 First, the nature of the goods or services in question must necessitate a selective distribution system.
+European Union in the Metro judgment83 (‘Metro criteria’) are fulfilled.
+This is because, if these criteria are fulfilled, it can be assumed that the restriction of intra- brand competition associated with selective distribution is offset by an improvement in inter-brand quality competition84.

+The three Metro criteria can be summarised as follows: first, the nature of the goods or services in question must necessitate a selective distribution system.
 This means that, having regard to the nature of the product concerned, such a system must constitute a legitimate requirement to preserve its quality and ensure its proper use.
-For instance, a selective distribution system that falls outside Article 101(1) can be operated for high-quality or high- technology products.55 Operating a selective distribution system may also be necessary for luxury goods.
-The quality of such goods may result not just from their material characteristics, but also from the aura of luxury surrounding them.
-Therefore, establishing a selective distribution system which seeks to ensure that the goods are displayed in a manner that contributes to sustaining this aura of luxury may be necessary to preserve their quality.56 Secondly, resellers must be chosen on the basis of objective criteria of a qualitative nature, which are laid down uniformly for all potential resellers and are not applied in a discriminatory manner.
-Although the case law does not require that the qualitative criteria be made known to all potential resellers, such transparency may increase the likelihood of fulfilling the Metro criteria.57 Thirdly, the criteria laid down must not go beyond what is necessary.58
+For instance, the use of selective distribution may be legitimate for high-quality or high- technology products85 or for luxury goods86.
+The quality of such goods may result not only from their material characteristics, but also from the aura of luxury surrounding them.
+Therefore, establishing a selective distribution system that seeks to ensure that the goods are displayed in a manner that contributes to sustaining that aura of luxury may be necessary to preserve their quality87.
+Secondly, resellers must be chosen on the basis of objective qualitative criteria, which are laid down uniformly for all potential resellers and are not applied in a discriminatory manner.
+Third, the criteria laid down must not go beyond what is necessary88.

-The assessment of selective distribution under Article 101(1) also requires a separate analysis of each potentially restrictive clause of the agreement under the Metro criteria.59 This implies, in particular, determining whether the restrictive clause is proportionate in the light of the objective pursued by the selective distribution system and whether it goes beyond what is necessary to achieve this objective.60 Such requirements are unlikely to be met by hardcore restrictions.
-Conversely, for
+The assessment of whether the Metro criteria are met requires not only an overall assessment of the selective distribution agreement in question, but also a separate analysis of each potentially restrictive clause of the agreement89.
+This implies, in particular, assessing whether the restrictive clause in question is appropriate in the light of the objective pursued by the selective distribution system and whether the clause goes beyond what is necessary to achieve that objective90.
+Hardcore restrictions do not meet this proportionality test.
+Conversely, for instance, it may be proportionate for a supplier of luxury goods to prohibit its authorised distributors from using online marketplaces, as long as this does not indirectly prevent the effective use of the internet by the authorised distributor to sell the goods to particular territories or customers91.
+In particular, such a prohibition on the use of online marketplaces would not restrict sales to particular territories or customers where the authorised distributor remains free to operate its own online store and to advertise online in order to raise

-53 See judgments in Case 31/80 NV L'Oréal and SA L'Oréal v PVBA EU:C:1980:289, paragraphs 15-16; Case 26/76 Metro SB-Großmärkte GmbH & Co.
-KG v Commission (“Metro I”) EU:C:1977:167, paragraphs 20-21; Case C-439/09 Pierre Fabre Dermo-Cosmetique SAS v Président de l’Autorité de la concurrence EU:C:2011:649, paragraph 41; Case C-230/16 Coty Germany GmbH v Parfümerie Akzente GmbH EU:C:2017:941, paragraph 24.
+83 See judgments of 25 October 1977, Metro v Commission, Case 26/76, EU:C:1977:167, paragraphs 20 and 21 (hereinafter ‘Case C-26/76 - Metro v Commission’); 11 December 1980, L'Oréal v De Nieuwe AMCK, C-31/80, EU:C:1980:289, paragraphs 15 and 16 (hereinafter ‘Case C-31/80 - L'Oréal v De Nieuwe AMCK’); 13 October 2011, Pierre Fabre Dermo-Cosmétique SAS v Président de l’Autorité de la concurrence, Case C-439/09, EU:C:2011:649, paragraph 41 (hereinafter ‘Case C-439/09 - Pierre Fabre Dermo-Cosmétique’); 6 December 2017, Coty Germany GmbH v Parfümerie Akzente GmbH, Case C-230/16, EU:C:2017:941, paragraph 24 (hereinafter ‘Case C-230/16 - Coty Germany’).

-54 See judgments Case 26/76 Metro SB-Großmärkte GmbH & Co.
-KG v Commission (“Metro I”) EU:C:1977:167, paragraphs 20-22; Case 107/82 Allgemeine Elektrizitäts-Gesellschaft AEG-Telefunken AG v Commission EU:C:1983:293, paragraphs 33, 34 and 73; Case 75/84, Metro SB-Großmärkte GmbH & Co.
-KG v Commission (“Metro II”) EU:C:1986:399, paragraph 45; Case T-88/92 Groupement d'achat Édouard Leclerc v Commission EU:T:1996:192, paragraph 106.
+84 See in Case C-26/76 - Metro v Commission, paragraphs 20 to 22; judgments of 25 October 1983, AEG v Commission, Case C-107/82, EU:C:1983:293, paragraphs 33, 34 and 73 (hereinafter ‘Case C-107/82 - AEG v Commission’); 22 October 1986, Metro v Commission, C-75/84, EU:C:1986:399, paragraph 45; 12 December 1996, Leclerc v Commission, Case T-88/92, EU:T:1996:192, paragraph 106.

-55 Judgments Case 26/76 Metro SB-Großmärkte GmbH & Co.
-KG v Commission (“Metro I”) EU:C:1977:167; Case 107/82 Allgemeine Elektrizitäts-Gesellschaft AEG-Telefunken AG v Commission EU:C:1983:293.
+85 See Case C-26/76 - Metro v Commission; and Case C-107/82 - AEG v Commission.